 I'm the Personal Trainer Who Doesn't Like the Gym

-For many people - especially gay men and many in the LGBTQ+ community, the gym has been a place of mixed emotions.
-While some have managed to find solace and empowerment in such fitness spaces, others, including myself, a personal trainer, have often faced barriers and negative experiences that have deterred them from fully embracing the gym culture.
+For many people - (I believe especially for the gay community), the gym has been a place of mixed emotions.
+While some people manage to find solace in such fitness spaces, others, including myself, a personal trainer, have been fully put off the gym and it's whole culture.

-Even to this day, as a personal trainer, i've worked from a number of gyms and trained in a number of gyms for my own personal training programs and I don't like any of them.
-I've been to the high end gyms and the budget gyms- and they're pretty much all the same - soulless at best, and grim at worst.
+Even to this day, as a personal trainer, i've worked and offered Personal Training from a number of gyms - I don't like any of them.
+I've been to the high end gyms and the budget gyms- and they're pretty much all the same, soul-less at best, to downright grim at worst.

-On top of this, we actually pay to go to these gyms that we don't want to be at.
+On top of this, we actually pay to go and spend a big part of our lives in a place that we don't want to be at.

-I remember, as a personal trainer, training many years ago these gym spaces, I would often find myself in a silent battle with other personal trainers.
-Having discovered the sound knob to the stereo behind the desk, I would often be turning the blasting, music down and complaining about the inappropriate lyrics, for another personal trainer to soon come by and turn it up all the way back up again.
+When I used to work at gyms, I would often find myself in a silent battle with other personal trainers.
+Having discovered the sound knob to the stereo behind the desk, I would often be turning the loud blasting music down and complaining about the terrible music, for another personal trainer to soon come by and turn the sound up all the way back up again.
 It would become a passive-aggressive to-and-fro, which lasted years, with two teams of trainers - forming ready for battle.

-I could also be found switching off the bright fluorescent strip-lighting, which felt harsh and ridiculous, lighting up the gym like a fridge, for these fridge lights to be turned on again, alongside the noise of the music.
+I could also be found switching off the bright fluorescent strip-lighting, which felt harsh and ridiculous, lighting up the gym like a fridge, for these fridge lights to be turned on again, alongside the noise of the music, by other personal trainer soon after.

 Not only as a personal trainer did this irk me, but as a regular gym user too.
 I found this wolf pack mentality very off-putting, annoying, selfish and frustrating.
 Over time a slight repulsion for gym spaces has internalised itself.